fbpx

 Additionally, using different anchor text styles can help distribute the link equity across multiple keywords and pages, which can improve the overall search engine ranking of the website.

-10. Find & Fix Anchor Text Issues
+10. How To Find & Fix Anchor Text Issues

 Anchor text issues can harm your website’s SEO ranking and affect user experience.
 Here are the steps to find and fix anchor text issues: